John and Donald Parkinson

 John and Donald Parkinson were a father-and-son architectural firm operating in the Los Angeles area in the early 20th century.
-They designed and built many of the city's iconic buildings, including Homer Laughlin Building, City Hall, the Memorial Coliseum, and Union Station.
+They designed and built many of the city's most iconic buildings, including Homer Laughlin Building, City Hall, the Memorial Coliseum, and Union Station.

 John Parkinson

 Early years

 John Parkinson (12 December 1861 - 9 December 1935) was born in the small village of Scorton, in Lancashire, England in 1861.
 At the age of sixteen, he was apprenticed for six years to Jonas J. Bradshaw, an architect and engineer in nearby Bolton, where he learned craftsmanship and practical construction.
 He attended night school at Bolton's Mechanics Institute to study architectural drafting and engineering.
 Upon completion of his apprenticeship at age 21, he immigrated to North America as an adventure; he built fences in Winnipeg and learned stair building in Minneapolis.
 He returned to England only to discover that the English construction trades demanded more time and service for advancement.
 He decided that his then capabilities would be more appropriate to the less-structured opportunities in America.
 Parkinson went to California, settling in Napa where he again worked as a stair-builder, and he took on architectural commissions in his spare time, designing some of his first commercial projects including an annex to the original Bank of Napa building (1888, Demolished).